hpollio-barbee/RhymeDict/README.md

 All you need are the NLTK corpus module, through which you can use the cmudict, and itertools, which are needed for a specific part of the featural rhyme class

 # How to run it
+No special things are needed to run the code.
+It runs like any other program.